 Unfortunately, the Willard InterContinental Washington does not have a Club InterContinental or an executive floor.
 By booking via our luxury travel concierge, you will get the following benefits for free instead:

 - Upgrade on arrival (subject to availability from Park King to Park Deluxe)

 - Full American Buffet breakfast for two daily

-- 12 pm early check-in, if available/4 pm late check-out, if available
+- Early check-in / late check-out, if available

 - Complimentary Wi-Fi

 But no free club lounge access as this hotel simply doesn’t have one.
 Instead, you will have to choose the other hotel options outlined below to get club lounge access.

 Why Choose A Hotel In Washington DC With A Club Lounge?

 When deciding which hotel to choose for your stay in a city like Washington DC, it is sensible to consider the added extras provided by a hotel club lounge.
 Offerings usually include complimentary drinks and snacks throughout the day, breakfast in the morning, and evening cocktails with canapés.
 Often the evening food and drink offering is more than enough to replace the need to go out for the evening.